When I stepped into the wonderful world of freelance writing years ago, I naturally had a ton of questions.

 - Links to relevant social media accounts, websites, etc. where your work has been featured

 Dun, dun, dun…this is the number one question I hear from most new (and experienced) freelance writers.
+How much should I charge my clients?

 The honest, and not very helpful, answer is: it really depends.